 Kentucky – Indiana Probate Attorneys Answer Frequently Asked Questions

 Whether or not a lawyer is needed for a probate depends upon the size and complexity of the deceased’s estate.
 If the estate is small and not complicated, you may be able to get through the probate process on you own.
 But, this is not advisable.
 There is an old saying, “Ignorance of the law is not a defense.”
 Often, people are unaware of the legal requirements and tax issues regarding an estate.
-This can quickly get someone in a mess unless there is a Kentucky probate attorney to guide the process.
+This can quickly get someone in a mess unless there is a Louisville probate attorney to guide the process.
 Probate is complicated and driven by numerous laws and requirements.

 How long does probate take?